seoninja13/react-win-dir/docs/features/seo-strategy.md

 ### Google Business Profile

-Optimize the Google Business Profile for Window World LA:
+Optimize the Google Business Profile for Windows Doors CA:

 1. **Complete Profile**: Ensure all information is complete and accurate.
 2. **Photos**: Add high-quality photos of the business, products, and completed projects.